-In the EOS M200, the memory card has its own lead-in (flap) on the right side of the camera.
-Memory cards with SD form factor are used as memory.
-SDHC, SDXC and UHS-1 are supported by the camera.
+In the Canon EOS M200, the memory card has its own lead-in (flap) on the right side of the camera.
+Memory cards with SD form factors are used as memory.
+SDHC, SDXC, and UHS-1 are supported by the camera.
 How fast the memory card should be, respectively which speed the M200 reaches when saving, will be explained later in the text under “Equipment And Features”.

 Equipment And Features